 The next feature you may want to consider for PCI compliance software is integrated ticketing.
 Integrated ticketing uses ticket modules to plan for and automatically promote good changes and allows for notes and approvals for reconciliation.
 One key thing to consider here is your existing service stack.
 For instance, some ticketing-carrying compliance software can also provide a base and integrate with vendors such as:

-So if you’re currently using any support softwares such as these, it may be beneficial for you to find a PCI compliance software that will integrate well with them.
+So if you’re currently using any support software such as these, it may be beneficial for you to find a PCI compliance software that will integrate well with them.

 Looking to find a FIM software to help with PCI compliance?
 Download our PCI DSS Solution brief today.